ThorstenDoherr/searchengine/SE/searchengine.md

 [[SEML]](#SEML)

 ## Search Strategy
 All search strategies for the SearchEngine are driven by the fact that the search algorithm is not commutative respectively symmetric.
 The search always has a distinct direction.
 A base table constitutes the heuristic allowing the SearchEngine to efficiently retrieve the records that match a given search term.
 The retrieved base table records are called candidates as there is still a chance for false positives given the search parameters.
 The search terms are provided by search tables, which are tables that share mutual data in the form of search fields like names, addresses or other fuzzy criteria.
-A central feature of this setup is that the retrieval is completely unaffected by surplus words in the candidates not addresses by the search term.
+A central feature of this setup is that the retrieval is completely unaffected by surplus words in the candidates not addressed by the search term.
 In that regard, the SearchEngine algorithm behaves like a web search where a found web page only needs to match the search term words within its whole site.
 To stress this analogy even more, the SearchEngine also uses frequencies to assign relevance to every single component of a search term (see <b>discussion paper</b>).

 To link two tables sharing a similar context, for example companies, persons, addresses, it is necessary that the representation of this context is congruent.
 If one table has multiple fields to represent an address with the sub-contexts street, city and postcode, while the other table has only one sweeping address field, you need to either separate the compound field or to conjoin the separate fields.
 Usually, having more sub-contexts is better but not always applicable considering the complexity of the underlying structure.
 When context congruency has been achieved, you have to decide which table should become the base table.